frankiesardo/route-swagger/README.md

 Instead of `body`, `formData`, `query`, `schema`, etc. That should make it much more user friendly for clojure users.

-For a nicer integration with pedestal and extra features check out pedestal-api.
+For a nicer integration with pedestal, extra features and easier migration path from the old pedestal-swagger check out [pedestal-api](https://github.com/oliyh/pedestal-api).

 ## Download